 I. APPLICATION AND PARTIES BOUND

-4. This Agreement shall be binding on the Owner and the Operator, and each of their agents and employees.
-In the event the Owner seek to transfer or assign all or part of the interest in the Hotel, and the successor or assign intends on carrying on the same or similar use of the facilities, as a condition of sale the Owners shall obtain the written accession of the successor or assign to any obligations remaining under this Agreement for the remaining term of this Agreement.
+- This Agreement shall be binding on the Owner and the Operator, and each of their agents and employees.
+In the event the Owner seek to transfer or assign all or part of their interest in the Hotel, and the successor or assign intends on carrying on the same or similar use of the facility, as a condition of sale the Owners shall obtain the written accession of the successor or assign to any obligations remaining under this Agreement for the remaining term of this Agreement.

 III.
 MAIN PUBLIC ENTRANCE